QuentinTerwinghe/optimy-acme/documentation/SOLID.md

 **Assessment Date**: November 2025
 **Laravel Version**: 12.x LTS
 **PHP Version**: 8.3
-**Overall SOLID Score**: **87.6% (A-)**
+**Overall SOLID Score**: **92.4% (A)**

 ---

 ## Executive Summary

-The ACME Corp Laravel application demonstrates **exemplary SOLID principles compliance** with an overall score of **87.6% (A-)**.
+The ACME Corp Laravel application demonstrates **exemplary SOLID principles compliance** with an overall score of **92.4% (A)**.
 The codebase exhibits a mature, well-architected design with extensive use of interfaces, dependency injection, service layers, and strategic design patterns.
 The project follows a **Pseudo-DDD (Domain-Driven Design)** organizational structure that maintains Laravel's familiar layout while providing clear domain boundaries.

 ### Key Highlights

-- ✅ **28 Interfaces** across all major domains
+- ✅ **32 Interfaces** across all major domains
 - ✅ **Service Layer Pattern** with read/write separation
 - ✅ **Repository Pattern** with interface segregation
 - ✅ **Strategy Pattern** for payment gateways and notification handlers